intel/gardener-extension-cri-resmgr/README.md

    # For containerd
    logcli query --org-id="operator" '{unit="containerd.service"}'
    ```
-#### Logging in Grafana
+### Logging in Grafana

-Logs could be watched from containers, but easily it is from one point - Grafana.
-Logs for exentsion are avialable in grafana in namespace garden.
-Logs for cri-resmeg-installation, cri-resmeg-agent and cri-resource-manager in seed grafana.
+Logs for extension are available in Grafana in namespace garden.
+Logs for cri-resmgr-installation, cri-resmgr-agent and cri-resource-manager in seed grafana.

 ##### cri-extension
 You can check the logs in Grafana - svc/grafana namespace garden.